Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 Basic Oscilloscope Controls

-Most oscilloscopes have three main sections: Vertical, Horizontal and Trigger.
+Most oscilloscopes have three main control sections: vertical, horizontal and trigger.
 Learning these controls is the key to reading waveforms correctly.

-This setting determines how much voltage each vertical grid division represents.
-For example:
+The volts/division setting determines how much voltage each vertical grid division represents.

 Vertical Position

-The horizontal controls adjust how quickly the oscilloscope displays the waveform.
+The horizontal controls adjust how quickly the oscilloscope displays the waveform across the screen.

-This setting determines how much time passes per grid division.
-Examples:
+The time/division setting determines how much time passes per horizontal grid division.

 Horizontal Position